Airlines, others to benefit from $2 trillion rescue bill

 The American Exploration and Production Council, which represents 25 of the top oil and gas production companies in the country, said Wednesday it’s confident the Department of Energy will be able to meet the president’s directive and buy the oil.

-The renewable energy industry, which has been hit with supply disruptions, asked for extensions of deadlines related to construction or completion of solar and wind projects that were already started, without which they could lose access to time-sensitive tax credits that are critical to financing those projects.
-Those ideas were not included in the bill, but industry associations were hopeful they’d be included in any later relief package.
+The coal industry unsuccessfully sought more than $800 million in benefits for mining companies through reduced royalty payments and mine reclamation fees and lower taxes that fund beneficiary payments for black lung disease in miners.
+Meanwhile, the renewable energy industry had asked for — but did not get — extensions of deadlines related to construction or completion of solar and wind projects, without which they could lose access to time-sensitive tax credits.
+Industry associations were hopeful they’d be included in any later relief package.

+RETAIL: Retailers found a lot to like in the bill.
+The industry, much of which has been temporarily shuttered, pushed for cash infusions for businesses that would serve as a bridge until the virus abates.
+The industry was also looking for cash payments and unemployment insurance that would replace the salaries of workers who lost their jobs because of the pandemic.

+Under the bill, retail workers who lost their jobs because of store closures will be able to receive unemployment insurance to replace their salaries up to $100,000.
+Retailers will be able to tap into the $454 billion in loans available to companies that were hurt by coronavirus.
+Companies that retain their workers during the crisis will be able to get a tax credit.